aaronspring/test_website/index.md

 ```
 >>> # in xarray
->>> ML_forecasts.sizes
+>>> ML_prediction_2020.sizes
 Frozen(SortedKeysDict({'forecast_time': 53, 'latitude': 121, 'longitude': 240, 'lead_time': 2, 'category': 3}))

->>> ML_forecasts.coords
+>>> ML_prediction_2020.coords
 Coordinates:
   * latitude                 (latitude) float64 90.0 88.5 87.0 ... -88.5 -90.0
   * longitude                (longitude) float64 0.0 1.5 3.0 ...
 357.0 358.5
   * forecast_time            (forecast_time) datetime64[ns] 2020-01...
   * lead_time                (lead_time) timedelta64[ns] 14 days 28 days
-  * category                 (category) <U11 '[0., 0.33)' '[0.33, 0.66)' '[0.66, 1.]'
+  * category                 (category) <U12 'below normal' 'near normal' 'above normal'
     valid_time               (lead_time, forecast_time) datetime64[ns] 2...
 ```
-A template file for submissions will soon be available [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/tree/master/submissions). <!-- TODO -->
+A template file for submissions is available [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/tree/master/submissions/ML_prediction_2020.nc).

 The submissions have to be commited in `git` with [`git lfs`](https://git-lfs.github.com/) in a [repository hosted by renkulab.io](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/).

 After the competition, the code for training together with the gridded results must be made public, so the organizers and peer review can check adherence to the [rules](#rules).
-Please indicate the resources used (number of CPUs/GPUs, memory, platform; see [examples](#examples)) in your scripts/notebooks to allow reproducibility and document them fully to enable easy interpretation of the codes.
+Please indicate the resources used (number of CPUs/GPUs, memory, platform; see [safeguards in examples](#examples)) in your scripts/notebooks to allow reproducibility and document them fully to enable easy interpretation of the codes.
 Submissions, which cannot be independently reproduced by the organizers after the competition ends, cannot win prizes, please see [rules](#rules).

 ## Data